How to Create a Membership Form in 3 Minutes?

 • Their expectations from your organization

-Most membership management software allow you to create a single membership application form for all types of memberships.
+Most membership management software allows you to create a single membership application form for all types of memberships.
 This leads to a situation where one information field is required for one tier but is typically irrelevant to the other.

 With Glue Up, however, you can create several membership application forms and assign each to a particular type of membership.
 Thus, you can ask more relevant questions of your target applicants.